 Years ago we saw a deceased Rufous Owl while on tour in the Northern Territory.
 It was heartbreaking to see this magnificent large rainforest owl for the first time in that way.

-So it was with great excitement, and some nervousness, that we approached the waterfall in the Darwin Botanic Gardens in August 2018.
+So it was with great excitement, and some nervousness, that we walked through the Darwin Botanic Gardens in August 2018.
 We had heard on Birdline Northern Territory facebook group that Rufous Owls had been sighted (thankyou Laurie Ross), but we know from experience with East Gippsland’s Powerful Owls that big owls can be hard to find in the daytime.

-I spotted the male owl in a big Banyan Fig on the service track, while Roger and a friendly local spotted the female closer to the waterfall.
+I spotted the male owl in a big Banyan Fig, while Roger and a friendly local spotted the female nearby.

 We were relieved.
 Our history touring with Rufous Owls in the Northern Territory was no longer one of sadness.